When you're up to your neck in Crocodiles

 contingency plans kicked into action.
 Thus reducing the likely hood of being up

-to the neck in crocodiles with the boss screaming at me because I haven’t completed
+to the neck in crocodiles with the boss screaming because the swamp isn't drained!!

 THE LAW OF SUFFICIENCY!